Bastardkb/Charybdis/files/mods/aa_3.7v_battery_holder/README.md

 1. Charybdis Mini with AA battery (14500 3.7v Li-Ion battery)
 2. Snap Fit Cases for Charybdis Mini(as this uses the same base design for snap fits present in point#1)

-Versions for Charybdis Nano are not yet tested, this document will be updated in the future when it is tested.
+- versions for Charybdis Nano are not tested

-Compatibility with tenting mechanisms are not yet tested.
-This document and the files will be updated in the future based on tests/feedback.
+- compatibility with tenting mechanisms are not tested

 # Showcase